Gemechis633/alx-pre_course/0x02-git/README.md

-This file is Mandatory in all ALX School projects
+This file is Mandatory in all ALX School projects so it's very important for every ALX SE Student.